marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 :math:`g = 9.81 m/s^2`, then the gravitational force is
 :math:`F_G = mg`.

-Furthermore, a skydiver will fall with high velocity so we use quadratic air resistance, that is
+Furthermore, a skydiver will fall with high velocity (:math:`v`) so we use quadratic air resistance, that is

 .. math:: F_D = \frac{1}{2}\rho C A v^2,